vmsmith/vmsmith.github.io/content/log/251211-hugo-update.md

 draft: false
 category: "meta-systems"
 tags: ["hugo", "", ""]
-summary: "Updated Hugo to enhance "
+summary: "Updated Hugo to enhance information entry and search capabilities"
 ---

 * Activated RSS feeds on Mac and iPhone with NetNewsWire